 Dear Your Teen:

 I need help setting up a reasonable curfew for my 13-year-old daughter.
 She is very responsible and is just starting to want to walk around our small town with her friends on these long summer nights.
-What is a good time to have her home by?
+What’s a good time to have her home by?
 What do you think is an appropriate summer curfew for 13-year-olds?
+What time should a 13 year old be home?

 EXPERT | Barbara Greenberg, Ph.D.